 Complete tearing of 2 or 3 of the ligamentsSignificant instability of the joint

 Many ankle sprains cannot be prevented.
-However, you can reduce your risk of spraining an ankle: Take a break from sports or exercise when you feel tired.Do exercises that strengthen leg and foot muscles.Learn the proper technique for exercise and sporting activities.
+However, you can reduce your risk of spraining an ankle: Take a break from sports or exercise when you feel tired.Do exercises that improve your balance and strengthen leg and foot muscles.Learn the proper technique for exercise and sporting activities.
 This will decrease stress on all your muscles, ligaments, and tendons, including those around your ankle.If you have injured your ankle before, you are more likely to injure it again.
-You may reduce your risk of repeated sprains by wearing an ankle brace.Wear appropriate footwear when playing sports to avoid injury.
+You may reduce your risk of repeated sprains by wearing an ankle brace and by doing certain balance exercises.Wear appropriate footwear when playing sports to avoid injury.

 Kemler E, van de Port I, et al. A systematic review on the